jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 This is a super awesome newsletter.
 ~~~

-If an ESP does not have full control over the signing process and wants to accept pre-signed mails from its email senders,
+An Email Service Provider may accept pre-signed messages from its Message Authors, making it impossible for it to apply the double signature described above,
-the double signature described above can be omitted and the ESP can sign with its domain.
+in which case the double signature MUST BE omitted and the Email Service Provider MUST sign with its domain.
-Therefor the pre-signed email MUST NOT include "CFBL-Address" and "CFBL-Feedback-ID" in its h= tag.
+Therefore, the pre-signed message MUST NOT include "CFBL-Address" and "CFBL-Feedback-ID" in its h= tag.

-This way the ESP has the possibility to accept the emails and can inject their own CFBL-Address.
+This way the Email Service Provider has the possibility to accept the pre-signed messages and can inject their own CFBL-Address.

 Due to this granted exception a malicious actor can destroy this possibility with over-signing.
 This potential harm is described in [](#security-considerations).

 The following example meets this case: